ProlificsPanther/PantherWebDebugger/README.md

 # Debugger
-The latest Panther Debugger Gen2a with the  updated "JPL stack" tab feature.
+Download the latest version  of  Panther Web Debugger, Gen2a.
+It includes an  updated "JPL stack" tab feature.

 # PANTHER WEB DEBUGGER
   Panther's Web debugger provides you the ability to view and analyze all JPL source in a Panther Web application.
 You are able to: